 Collagen powder sources can vary, coming from animals, bones, fish, eggs, and more.
 Collagen is known for its potential benefits of aiding healthy hair, skin, nails, joints, and gut health.
 Some collagen powders might include other beneficial ingredients or herbs that help with sleep or better aging.

 Collagen powders are not complete proteins, but they still carry around 9g of protein per scoop.
+You often will see the breakdown of each amino acid on the back.
 They are great to add to smoothies, in your baking, and are also available in capsule form.
 I personally am a big fan of collagen.
 I’ve noticed a difference in how fast my hair grows and stronger nails!

 What to look for: As always, choose a quality collagen powder that includes the five main types and is hydrolyzed.
 This just means the collagen has been broken down so it’s easier to absorb and use.
 Avoid any fake coloring and artificial sweeteners and you’ll be good to go!